Metric geometry of locally compact groups: Isometry groups

-\begin{prop} Let $X$ be a proper metric space. \begin{enumerate}[noitemsep,label=(\arabic*)] \item On the full group $\Isom (X)$ of isometries of $X$, the three following topologies coincide: the compact-open topology, the pointwise topology, and the topology of uniform convergence on compact sets. \item For this topology, $\Isom (X)$ is a second-countable LC-group; moreover, the natural action of $\Isom (X)$ on $X$ is continuous and proper. \item Let $(x_n)_{n \ge 1}$ be a dense sequence in $X$.
+For the following proposition, recall that a proper metric-space is second-countable and separable (Theorem \ref{Urysohn}). l \begin{prop} Let $(X, d_X)$ be a proper metric space. \begin{enumerate}[noitemsep,label=(\arabic*)] \item On the group $\Isom (X)$ of isometries of $X$, the following three topologies coincide: the compact-open topology, the pointwise topology, and the topology of uniform convergence on compact sets. \item For this topology, $\Isom (X)$ is a second-countable LC-group; moreover, the natural action of $\Isom (X)$ on $X$ is continuous and proper. \item Let $x_0$ be a base point in $X$.
 The function $d$ defined on $\Isom (X) \times \Isom (X)$ by

+is a left-invariant proper compatible metric on $\Isom (X)$. \item If $X$ is compact, the topological group $\Isom(X)$ is compact, and the function $d'$ defined by